Skip to main content

 Office LPD tightened from 0.75 to 0.65 W/sf.
 Retail LPD tightened from 1.0 to 0.90 W/sf.
 Occupancy sensors now required in all office zones ≤600 sf.
 Daylight harvesting expanded into primary and secondary daylight zones.
 Demand-responsive controls required in buildings >10,000 sf.
 Tailored Method removed as a compliance path.

 Up to $5.81 per square foot deduction with Prevailing Wage + Apprenticeship (PWA) compliance.
 OBBBA (P.L.
-119-21, signed Jul 4, 2025) sunsets 179D for projects whose construction begins after Jun 30, 2026.
-Construction start can be established via the Physical Work Test or the 5% Safe Harbor; placed-in-service date can fall later.
-This is the hardest deadline on the page.
+119-21, signed Jul 4, 2025) sunset 179D for projects whose construction begins after Jun 30, 2026.
+That cutoff has now passed.
+Projects that established construction start on or before Jun 30, 2026 via the Physical Work Test or the 5% Safe Harbor remain eligible, and the placed-in-service date can still fall later, so grandfathered retrofits can continue to claim it.
+New projects starting now do not qualify.
+Ask us where your project stands.

 Active Jan 5, 2026 · V5.1 delisted Dec 15, 2026